Truist Business Loans Review

 Truist small business loans review

 - Borrowers who need relatively small amounts.
-Max loan amounts cap at $250,000 at Truist — you won’t be able to borrow millions.
+Maximum loan amounts are capped at $250,000 at Truist — you won’t be able to borrow millions.

-- Business owners wanting to work with a traditional bank.
-With Truist, you’ll find a wide selection of traditional lending products and small business solutions like business banking, employee benefits, insurance and merchant services..
+- Business owners who want to work with a traditional bank.
+With Truist, you’ll find a wide selection of traditional lending products and small business solutions, like business banking, employee benefits, insurance and merchant services.

 Truist small business financing at a glance